Line of Duty Season 5 police acronyms: What is an OCG? What about an AFO?

-A complete guide to all the abbreviations you may not know that have cropped up in Line of Duty (warning: there will be season 5 spoilers)
+A complete guide to all the abbreviations that have cropped up in Line Of Duty so far…

 You’re welcome.